-A meeting under Section 17 of the Planning Act; Official Plan Amendment File No. SC-OPA-1602, an Amendment to the County of Simcoe Official Plan to facilitate the development of an Environmental Resource Recovery Centre (ERRC).
+Deputy Warden Dowdall stated that the Public Meeting is being held pursuant to Section 17 of the Planning Act with respect to County of Simcoe Official Plan Amendment File No. SC-OPA-1602, an Amendment to the County of Simcoe Official Plan to facilitate the development of an Environmental Resource Recovery Centre (ERRC) that includes an Organics Processing Facility for the long-term processing of source-separated organics, a Materials Management Facility for the transfer of garbage, recyclables and source-separated organics, a potential future Materials Recovery Facility, and ancillary uses.